 A study of the evolving powers and responsibilities of the presidency, an appraisal of the individuals who have served, and an assessment of the current condition of and prospects for the office.
-[Crosslisted as: PLS 437.]

 HIS 442 - Twentieth Century U.S. Diplomatic History